The Student Experience

 Helping to Change Lives

-The Cornell Wildlife Health Center is dedicated to helping students prepare for life-changing careers in conservation.
+The Cornell Yang Center for Wildlife Health is dedicated to helping students prepare for life-changing careers in conservation.
 Intellectually curious (and adventurous!) students have many opportunities to immerse themselves in a living laboratory, learning first-hand that better management of natural resources today offers hope for tomorrow.
 Below are links to wildlife health-related learning opportunities and resources at Cornell University.

 Cornell University College of Veterinary Medicine